MrIbrahem/py-popularpages/popularpages-php-to-python-migration-plan.md

   as-is for v1 parity, or tighten it now that `mwclient` gives clearer exception types?
 (Recommendation: keep coarse for v1, revisit after the port is stable in production.)

+   * keep coarse for v1, revisit after the port is stable in production..

-- Target Python version for Toolforge deployment (affects allowed syntax, e.g. `str.removesuffix` requires 3.9+, structural pattern matching would need 3.10+ if used elsewhere).
-- Should `logs/log-{wiki}.txt` continue to be flat text files, or is this a good opportunity to move to structured/rotating logging via the `logging` module while keeping the on-disk format human-readable for existing tooling/habits?
+- Target Python version for Toolforge the (affects allowed syntax, e.g. `str.removesuffix` requires 3.9+, structural pattern matching would need 3.10+ if used elsewhewhere whereould `logs/log-{wiki}.txt` continue to be flat text files, or is this a good opportunity to move to structured/rotating logging via the `logging` module while keeping the on-disk format human-readable for existing tooling/habitshabits

+    * version >= 3.12